Asking Clarification Questions to Handle Ambiguity in Open-Domain QA: Details of data collection and dataset

 \subsection{Details of Manual Editing}

-We recruited undergraduate students fluent in English through the university's online community.
-The recruited annotators were provided with a detailed description of task definitions, instructions, and examples as shown in Figure~\ref{fig:instructions}.
-Also, all applicants were informed that their annotation will be used for academic purposes and will be published through paper material through the recruitment announcement and instructions.
-They were asked to review 25 examples that had been previously annotated by co-authors and revise 25 CQs generated by the InstrcutGPT model.
+Ten undergraduate students fluent in English were recruited through the university's online community, and seven of them successfully passed the qualification test.
+The recruited annotators were provided with a detailed description of task definitions, instructions, and examples as shown in Figure~\ref{fig:instructions}, ~\ref{fig:interfaces}.
+During the recruitment process, all applicants were informed that their annotations would be utilized for academic purposes and would be included in published papers.
+This information was explicitly stated in the recruitment announcement and instructions to ensure transparency.
+The annotators were then asked to review 25 examples that had been previously annotated by co-authors and revise 25 CQs generated by the InstrcutGPT model.

 Seven annotators who passed the qualification stages were then selected to participate in the manual editing stages.
-As shown in Figure~\ref{fig:inferences}, the annotators were provided with \textit{Ambiguous Question} and \textit{Disambiguated Questions} on the left side of the page.
+As shown in Figure~\ref{fig:instructions}, the annotators were provided with \textit{Ambiguous Question} and \textit{Disambiguated Questions} on the left side of the page.
 To assist the annotation process, we used a process to identify the longest common subsequence between the AQ and DQs, a \textit{spaCy} constituency parser to identify different constituent parts of the DQs, and highlighted these parts.
 On the right side of the page, the InstructGPT-generated CQ was provided, and the annotators were given the option to revise, pass (no revision), or report (single interpretation and answer) the given CQs.

 We used streamlit\footnote{\url{https://streamlit.io/}}, an open-source app framework for creating web apps for data science and machine learning, to construct the interface.
 The InstructGPT-generated examples were divided into sets of 500 examples, and for quality control, we included 20 validation examples that were annotated by a co-author in each set.
 The annotators were notified of the existence of the validation examples and asked to re-annotate the samples if the correct percentage of the correctly annotated validation examples did not meet a pre-determined threshold.